 The base salary of each Named Executive Officer (as defined below) of Richards Packaging is fixed and determined based on the individual's level of responsibility, his experience level and overall performance.
 The Compensation and Corporate Governance Committee set the base salaries for the majority of the Named Executive Officers.
 The base salaries of those executives other than the Chief Executive Officer were determined by the Chief Executive Officer as stated in their employment agreements.
-The AIP payments and LTIP awards, also determined by the Chief Executive Officer, are variable and based on Richards Packaging's achievement of financial targets and/or on the individual's achievement of personal goals and objectives for a given year.
-The AIP payments for the Chief Financial Officer and President is based 75% on the actual level of earnings before interest, income taxes and amortization achieved by Richards Packaging in comparison to budget and 25% on the achievement of goals and objectives.
-The AIP for the President of McKernan Packaging and VP of US operations is based 100% on the actual level of earnings of their respective divisions in comparison to budget.
-The Named Executive Officers must meet 80% of budgeted earnings levels in order to receive a payout under the actual in comparison to budget portion of their AIP payment.
+The AIP payments and LTIP awards, also determined by the Chief Executive Officer, are variable and based on Richards Packaging's achievement of financial targets and/or on the individual's achievement of personal subjective goals and objectives for a given year.
+The AIP payments for the Chief Financial Officer and President is based 75% on the actual level of Adjusted EBITDA1 achieved by Richards Packaging in comparison to 80% of budgeted adjusted EBITDA using the same formula outlined above and 25% on the achievement of subjectives.